muremwa/read-urls-extension/README.md

 - - -
 ## `ModelAdmin` URLs.
-To use your admin models URL, add an object in `.vscode/urlConfigs/models.json` with properties as app_labels _(peak into `apps.py`)_ and a list of model names.
+Models in your project are **AUTOMATICALLY** detected by the extension.
+This option is enabled by default, to turn off add `autoLoadModels: false` to settings.
+To add more models, third party models or others, add an object in `.vscode/urlConfigs/models.json` with properties as app_labels _(peak into `apps.py`)_ and a list of model names.

 To load changes click the reload button.

-_Changes to detect models automatically are in development._
+__~~Changes to detect models automatically are in development.~~__
+__Models can now be automatically detected.__
 ```JSON
     {
         "app_label": ["model1", "model2"],